 What you get:

 In addition to joining a highly motivated team and engaging in meaningful work, you’ll have access to a comprehensive suite of benefits including a retirement plan, unlimited “take what you need” PTO policy, 11 paid holidays, and 3 weeks of organization-wide closures during the year.
-You and your dependents will have access to multiple health, dental, and vision plans at 25% cost (we cover the other 75%) and employee life and disability insurance at no cost.
+You and your dependents will have access to multiple health, dental, and vision plans as well as employee life and disability insurance at no cost.
 Our compensation policy strives to be equitable and transparent.
-The salary for this position starts at $57,078 and goes up to $93,149 commensurate with experience and qualifications.
+The salary for this position starts at $58,819 and goes up to $95,991 commensurate with experience and qualifications.

 Summit is an equal opportunity employer.
 We believe that diversity, equity, and inclusion are directly intertwined with education.
 We are ALL better when we are able to bring our whole selves to work and honor each other’s voices across identities, cultural backgrounds, and life experiences.
 We welcome and encourage applications from individuals who are members of historically marginalized communities.
 Spanish language proficiency is a plus.